Fall 2026 Admission cycle

 Student Funding

-All Ph.D. applications are considered for funding through graduate assistantships.
+All Ph.D. applications are considered for admission with funding.
 Funding is not available for those pursuing the M.S. option.

-The GRE test is no longer required for admission to the UF College of Pharmacy’s graduate programs.
+The GRE test is no longer required for admission.
 GRE test scores will not be considered in our admission decisions.

 Timeline for Decisions

-Departments begin reviewing applications in early December and first round interviews typically begin in January.
+Departments begin reviewing applications in December and scheduling interviews for top candidates in January.
 Decisions are made on a rolling basis throughout the spring.

 Not all concentrations offer an on-campus master’s degree track.
-Contact the department’s graduate coordinator to confirm program availability before submitting an application.
+Contact the department’s graduate coordinator to confirm program availability before applying.

 Online Graduate Degrees

-The College of Pharmacy offers a number of online master’s degrees and certificates, which are separate from the on-campus graduate program.
+The College of Pharmacy also offers a number of online master’s degrees and certificates, separate from the on-campus graduate program.

 Steps to Apply

-To complete your application to the Pharmaceutical Sciences graduate program, follow the instructions below.
-If you have questions about the application process or graduate program, please contact GraduateAdmissions@cop.ufl.edu.
+To complete your Pharmaceutical Sciences graduate program application, follow the instructions below.
+If you have questions about the application process or Pharmaceutical Sciences graduate program, please contact GraduateAdmissions@cop.ufl.edu.

 Step 1: Review the COP Graduate Admissions Guidelines

-We highly encourage reviewing our COP Graduate Admissions Guidelines, which describes each step of the application process in detail.
-Many of applicants’ questions can be answered in this packet!
+We strongly encourage reviewing our COP Graduate Admissions Guidelines, which describes each step of the application process in detail.
+Many common application questions can be answered in this document!

 Step 2: Complete the UF Graduate Application

 Complete the UF Graduate Application through the University of Florida Admissions website portal.
-Your application will NOT be considered complete until the following requirements have been met:
+Your application will NOT be reviewed if the following requirements have not been met:

-- Select the appropriate program of study and concentration.
+- Select the appropriate program of study and degree level.

-- The program cannot access and begin reviewing your application until the application fee has been paid.
+- The graduate program cannot access your application materials until the application fee has been paid in full.

-- The College of Pharmacy graduate program is unable to provide fee waivers for the UF application fee.
+- Please note that the College of Pharmacy graduate program is not authorized to provide fee waivers for applicants.

 Step 3: Upload Your Required Documents